 The global average network response time for my websites dropped after moving my websites to Linode’s datacenter in Frankfurt, Germany from DigitalOcean’s datacenter in Amsterdam, The Netherlands.
 When measured from 12 different locations around the globe for a duration of eight days, the average time to first byte fell from 1,98 seconds to 1,17 seconds.

 I considered choosing to host my server in London, United Kingdom, but decided against it as this was just one week before the United Kingdom decided to leave the European Union.
 Germany felt like a more stable and reliable location, but came at the cost of a slightly reduced potential for further gains in global network response improvements.

-The management interfaces are not at all optimized for small screens, and you’ll be doing a lot of panning around, pinching, and zooming if you except to get any work done.
+The management interfaces aren’t at all optimized for small screens, and you’ll be doing a lot of panning around, pinching, and zooming if you expect to get any work done.

 The less than optimal mobile browsing experience at DigitalOcean lead me to crave for an official app for minimal management and monitoring of my server.
-While Linode have the same problem with the web management interface, they have made an Android and an iOS app.
+While Linode has the same problem with the web management interface, they’ve made an Android and an iOS app.

 I did consider 12 other hosting providers before settling on Linode, but they all fell short on some of the basic features like manual snapshots, IPv6 support, and so on.
 A few of the cheaper ones had what I can only describe as abusive Terms of Service contracts.
 Linode’s ToS are short and sweet and their service includes everything I wanted and met all my technical requirements.

 All things considered, I do recommend hosting your stuff at Linode.
 They’ve got 13 years of experience and good service, and all this at one of the cheapest prices in the global market for what you get.
 You should consider it when deciding on a host for your next web project.